Inoxevious/malin_erp-custom-addons/web_responsive/README.rst

 * To view the full experience in a device, the page must be loaded with the device screen size.
 This means that, if you change the size of your browser, you should reload the web client to get the full experience for that new size.
-This is Odoo's own limitation.
+This is Colossal's own limitation.
 * App navigation with keyboard.
 * Make it more beautiful.
 Maybe OCA-branded?
 * Handle long titles on forms in a better way